PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

    an environment)

    a. **Should word boundaries be able to count as a member of a bigram?**:
-      As described in :ref:`mi_env_filter`, the user can include word boundary as a member of a potential bigram.
+      As described in :ref:`mi_env_filter`, the user can include or exclude word boundaries as a member of a potential bigram.

    b. **Output list of contexts to a file**: One can provide a path to export the corpus